 For example, years ago, I attended a birthday party in Cambodia.
 It was a free-flowing event that focused so much on the food and the shared meal that it made me really appreciate just how central food was to that culture and how meals were used as a way to strengthen bonds between people.

 This night, though, as I watched Erik’s brother recite a poem and his friends sing his favorite drinking songs, I discovered the unreserved side of Swedes.
 Here, everyone talked about how wonderful my friend was — not to grow his ego but to show their love and appreciation for him and for having him in their lives.

 And, as I saw the smile on everyone’s faces and the joy in Erik’s eyes, I thought maybe this was a birthday tradition worth spreading around the world.

-P.S. – If you’re going to Stockholm, I just updated my budget guidebook to the city based off my last month stay there!
-You’ll find suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, bars, and much more!!
-Click here to learn more.
+My detailed, 200+ page guidebook is made for budget travelers like you!
+It cuts out the fluff found in other guidebooks and gets straight to the practical information you need to travel and save money while in Europe.
+You’ll find suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, and bars, and much more!
+Click here to learn more and get started!

 All photos by Erik’s brother Karl!